-- Community Partner applications will be considered on a rolling basis throughout the calendar year.
-(Please note that delays in the normal application review process may occur during the months of June, July and August when the NYJL volunteers are not as active.)
+- Your expression of interest in partnership will be considered on a rolling basis throughout the calendar year.
+(Please note that delays in the normal consideration time may occur during the months of June, July and August when the NYJL volunteers are not as active.)

 - Any and all newly established partnerships will begin in September at the beginning of the NYJL volunteer calendar year.

-- The application process (listed below) must be initiated by the applying organization by submitting the Community Partner Application by December 31 of the year prior to the proposed partnership start date.
-The deadline for proposed projects which would commence in September 2012 is December 31, 2011.
-In some instances applications will be accepted after the deadline.
+The submission process (listed below) must be initiated by the organization by December 31 of the year prior to the proposed partnership start date.
+The deadline for proposed projects which would commence in September 2015 is December 31, 2014.
+In some instances expressions of interest will be considered after the deadline.

-- Organization submits initial Community Partner Application on the NYJL website.
+- Organization submits initial Expression of Interest in Partnership on the NYJL website.

-- An auto-generated email will be sent to the organization to confirm receipt of the application.
+- An auto-generated email will be sent to the organization to confirm receipt.

-- Application is reviewed and evaluated by the NYJL Research and Strategic Planning committee within thirty (30) days of receipt of the application.
+- The Expression of Interest in Partnership is reviewed and evaluated by the NYJL within thirty (30) days of receipt.

 - Email sent to organization contact indicating whether or not the NYJL will proceed further with the review process.

-- If approved to proceed, NYJL Research & Strategic Planning committee volunteer(s) will arrange to conduct an in-person interview and site-visit with the organization at the proposed project site.
+- If approved to proceed, an in-person interview and site-visit with the organization at the proposed project site will be arranged.

 - The NYJL Board of Directors vote whether to approve the new Community Partner - the partnership will either become an ongoing, long-term NYJL volunteer committee or a DIAD project that requires NYJL volunteers less frequently.